Harpactira pulchripes

 📚 Sources and further reading

-- IUCN Red List and specialist husbandry references where applicable
+- World Spider Catalog and specialist husbandry references where applicable